 \section{Conclusion}

-\jl{We introduced a non-parametric partial counterfactual inference approach for MDPs.
-The approach builds on novel analytical bounds for counterfactual probabilities, which significantly accelerate the construction of counterfactual models and enable scaling to larger MDPs.
-We showed that our interval CFMDP policies are more robust to uncertainty about the true (unknown) causal model, especially in highly stochastic environments.
-This robustness translates into more reliable counterfactual explanations to improve the agent's policy for a given individual, which is crucial in safety-critical domains.}

-\jl{ \paragraph{Future Work} Like existing work on counterfactual inference in MDPs \cite{buesing2018woulda,oberst2019counterfactual, tsirtsis2021counterfactual}, our approach assumes full knowledge of the MDP's transition probabilities.
-With estimated probabilities, the counterfactual policy may be sensitive to mispecification.
-A natural extension that we are currently pursuing is to generalise our method to work for uncertain MDPs learned from data, where the probabilities are bounded by confidence intervals learned from observed trajectories.
-This extension will build directly on the theoretical framework we established in the present paper.
+We introduced a non-parametric partial counterfactual inference approach for MDPs, leveraging tight analytical bounds on counterfactual probabilities to accelerate the construction of counterfactual models, enabling scaling to larger MDPs.
+Our interval CFMDP policies are more robust to uncertainty about the true (unknown) causal model, particularly in highly stochastic environments.
+This robustness yields more reliable counterfactual explanations for improving the agent's policy, which is crucial in safety-critical domains. \jl{ \paragraph{Future Work} Like existing work on counterfactual inference in MDPs \cite{buesing2018woulda,oberst2019counterfactual, tsirtsis2021counterfactual}, our approach assumes \camera{access to} the MDP's transition probabilities.
+With estimated probabilities, the counterfactual policy may be sensitive to misspecification.
+A natural extension is to generalise our method to work to uncertain MDPs learned from data, where the probabilities are bounded by confidence intervals learned from observed trajectories.
+This extension will build directly on the theoretical framework established in this paper.
 Future work will also explore extending our approach to partially observable and continuous-state settings.}

-\begin{acks} The authors would like to thank Frederik Mathiesen and Luca Laurenti for their support with using the IntervalMDP.jl package.
-This work was supported by UK Research and Innovation [grant number EP/S023356/1] in the UKRI Centre for Doctoral Training in Safe and Trusted Artificial Intelligence (www.safeandtrustedai.org); and UK Research and Innovation [grant number EP/W014785/2]. \end{acks}
+\begin{acks} We thank Frederik Mathiesen and Luca Laurenti for their support with the IntervalMDP.jl package.
+This work was supported by UK Research and Innovation [grant EP/S023356/1] in the UKRI Centre for Doctoral Training in Safe and Trusted Artificial Intelligence (www.safeandtrustedai.org) and by the EPSRC grant EP/W014785/2. \end{acks}